antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 The message handler will create a separate connection and use it for reading messages.
 When the message collection is full to the size of `PrefetchCount` they are passed to the `HandleMessage` method.
 You can also set a `MessageHandlingPeriod` property value and the method `HandleMessage` will be executed repeatedly so messages in unfilled batches could be processed too.
 For more information, see the [message-consuming](./docs/message-consumption.md) documentation file.

 ## Advanced usage and nuances

-RabbitMQ client implemented in this library (class which implements `IQueueService`) opens two connections to the RabbitMQ server.
+RabbitMQ services implemented in this library open two connections to the RabbitMQ server.
 One connection is used for message production, and the other one is for message consumption.
 This behavior covered in the [advanced usage documentation file](./docs/advanced-usage.md), dive into it deeply if you want to control the client behavior tighter.

 There is also an [example project](./examples/Examples.AdvancedConfiguration) that demonstrates an advanced usage of the RabbitMQ client.